trust & security

 Audit history

-2026-06-13 — signing-path penetration test covering the Privy delegation, the control-plane signing endpoint, the Ed25519 server-to-server heartbeat integrity, and the API-key and lease lifecycle.
+2026-06-13 — signing-path penetration test covering the Privy delegation, the control-plane signing endpoint, the server-to-server heartbeat integrity, and the API-key and lease lifecycle.
+This was an internal adversarial review, each finding verified against the code — not an external audit; no external audit has been completed yet.
+The report is archived in the private repository and available to operators on request via security@getzero.dev.

 Effective 2026-06-13.
 This statement is dated and versioned; any change is announced first on getzero.dev.